bagder/uncurled/expect.md

-Getting your code into Linux distributions or into other commercial unix distributions or companion packages etc is great fun but happens without you getting to know about it, and you also very rarely get any comments or feedback from those users.
+Getting your code into Linux distributions or into other commercial unix distributions or companion packages etc is great fun but happens without you getting to know about it, and you also rarely get any comments or feedback from those users.

 Heck, even other application authors or product manufacturers will just get your stuff and use it and not tell you (and neither are they obliged to of